-IMPORTANT ANNOUNCEMENT: The library's curbside services have once again, been temporarily SUSPENDED as all in-person services for the Town of Edgewood have been halted until further notice.
+IMPORTANT ANNOUNCEMENT: The library's curbside services remain SUSPENDED and will resume on June 2, 2021.
 In the meantime, please make use of 24/7 access to our digital services and WiFi in the library parking lot.

 Great news - we'll be continuing our Reading Program into the school year to reinforce and reward remote learning at home beginning August 24, 2020 to April 28, 2021!
 No registration is necessary.
 Although we cannot distribute weekly prizes for returned Reading Trackers while curbside services are halted, you can still participate for a chance to be a Grand Prize Drawing winner!

 - Drop by the library and pick up a reading tracker from the library book drop or download and print a reading tracker from home.

 - For each 15 minutes read, add a sticker to or cross out a circle on the reading tracker.